-Stay Limit: Due to the high demand for these cabins, stays are limited to three nights per group for the season.
+Stay Limit: Due to the high demand for these cabins, stays are limited to three nights per cabin, per group, for the season.
 Individuals in the same party may not make sequential reservations in order to exceed stay limits.
 Occupancy begins and ends at noon.

 Cancellation Policy: Reservations must be canceled at least 14 days in advance to receive a refund, unless the cabin is inaccessible due to weather.
 Refunds will only be available through www.recreation.gov.

 Amenities: Coastal cabins are equipped with a heater (propane fuel is provided), table and chairs, and wooden bunks.
 The Aialik Bay Cabin contains two wooden beds that can sleep up to four people.
 Holgate Cabin contains six wooden beds that sleep six people.
 Cabins do not have electricity or running water.
 Drinking water is not always accessible and must be treated.
 There are no mooring buoys at any of the Public Use Cabin beaches in Kenai Fjords National Park.

 Toilets: The pit portion of the toilets at Holgate and the Aialik Bay public use cabins were not sustainable and were sealed In May 2011.
 The structures are still available for use in connection with waste disposal kits, an environmentally friendly human waste disposal system.
 Bags will be provided (along with use and disposal instructions) for public cabin users.
 Please leave unused bags for future cabin users.

 This system is a lightweight, sanitary way to pack out waste.
 The bag within a bag design and ziplock closure securely contains waste and odor, while the special blend of polymers instantly breaks down waste and turns it into a deodorized gel.
 The contents of the bag are safe for landfills, and must be packed out and deposited in the trash.
 Use of this waste disposal system is a means for protecting Kenai Fjord National Park's coastal resources and ecosystem.

 Be sure to bring: